Emergency planning zones

 - Around the installation of the IRE in Fleurus the zone extends to 10 km around the site.

-- In a 100-km zone around these sites, or for the entire Belgian territory, the most vulnerable groups for prevention can obtain stable iodine tablets from all pharmacists in the country (for children, pregnant women, breastfeeding women, and communities where children are present).
+- In a 100-km zone around these sites and the nuclear sites of nuclear sites of Gravelines and Cattenom (= the entire Belgian territory), the most vulnerable groups for prevention can obtain stable iodine tablets from all pharmacists in the country.
+The most vulnerable groups are children, pregnant women, breastfeeding women, and communities where children are present.

 Regarding evacuation of the population: